-- 1. In accordance with the provisions of the Stepan Company 2011 Incentive Compensation Plan (the "Plan"), the Company hereby grants to the Participant a Non-Qualified Stock Option to purchase a total of Number of Shares Granted shares of common stock of the Company ("Common Stock").
-The purchase price of each share of Common Stock subject to this Agreement shall be \$Grant Price. - 2.
+- 1. In accordance with the provisions of the Stepan Company 2011 Incentive Compensation Plan (the "Plan"), the Company hereby grants to the Participant a Non-Qualified Stock Option to purchase a total of [Number of Shares Granted] shares of common stock of the Company ("Common Stock").
+The purchase price of each share of Common Stock subject to this Agreement shall be \$[Grant Price]. - 2.
 The right to exercise the option shall be subject to the terms and conditions of the Plan and this Agreement.

-The option shall vest and become exercisable in three installments on each of the first three anniversaries of the date first written above (each, an "Anniversary Date"), in accordance with the following schedule, provided the Participant has remained continuously employed by the Company through the applicable Anniversary Date:
+The option shall vest and become exercisable in three installments on [CHOOSE ONE][FOR ON-CYCLE GRANTS: each of the last day of the calendar year in which the Grant Date occurred, and the two succeeding annual anniversaries of such date][FOR OFF-CYCLE GRANTS: each of the first three annual anniversaries of the Grant Date] (each such date, a "Vesting Date"), in accordance with the following schedule, provided the Participant has remained continuously employed by the Company through the applicable Vesting Date:

-Vesting Date Percent of Option Vested
+Applicable Vesting Date Percent of Option Vested

-First Anniversary Date 33%
+First Vesting Date 33.33%

-Second Anniversary Date 33%
+Second Vesting Date 33.33%

-Third Anniversary Date 34%
+Third Vesting Date 33.34%

-Once the Participant's employment with the Company terminates for any reason, no additional portion of the option shall become vested.
+Once the Participant's employment with the Company terminates for any reason, no additional portion of the option shall become vested and any unvested portion of the option shall be forfeited.

-The option shall expire at the earliest of ten (10) years after the date first written above; the date established by the Compensation and Development Committee of the Board of Directors (the "Committee") at the time of the grant; or the date which is the last date of the next trading window as in effect under the Company's Insider Trading Policy occurring after the Participant's employment with the Company is terminated for any reason other than by reason of the Participant becoming Disabled or the Participant's death or retirement under the provisions of any qualified retirement plan that may be maintained by the Company or a subsidiary.
+The option shall expire at the earliest of (a) ten (10) years after the date first written above; (b) the date established by the Compensation and Development Committee of the Board of Directors (the "Committee") at the time of the grant; or (c) the date which is the last date of the next trading window as in effect under the Company's Insider Trading Policy occurring after the Participant's employment with the Company is terminated for any reason; provided that, in the case of this clause (c), if the Participant's employment with the Company is terminated as a result of the Participant becoming Disabled, the Participant's death, or the Participant's retirement (as determined under the provisions of any qualified retirement plan that may be maintained by the Company or a subsidiary), then this clause (c) will not apply to the option and the vested portion thereof will remain outstanding and exercisable until the date determined pursuant to the foregoing clauses (a) and (b).